GalvanizeOpenSource/math-essentials-for-data-science/src/introduction.rst

 .. plot:: linspace-example.py
    :include-source:

+.. important:: Did you notice that ``arange`` starts counting at zero?
+Python uses zero based indexing, so the initial element of a sequence has index 0.

-Arrays may be made of different types of data.
+This is a good time to introduce the idea that arrays may be made of different types of data, but they can only be one data type at a given time.

 >>> x = np.array([1,2,3])
 >>> x.dtype